Want free science lessons you can use in class tomorrow?

 Do you struggle to make your cellular energy unit engaging for students?
 I have, too!

-Photosynthesis and cellular respiration are abstract concepts and many students struggle with them.
+Photosynthesis and cellular respiration lab experiments can be tough to create because these cellular energy concepts are abstract and can be difficult for students to understand.
 Rather than just drilling them on molecular pathways and chemical equations, I’ve always tried to incorporate labs and activities to bring these concepts to life.
 I’ve seen some other photosynthesis and respiration labs, but they can be tricky and often frustrating for students.
-Instead, in planning my cellular energy unit, I’ve relied on some tried-and-true labs that are easy and inexpensive.
+Instead, in planning my photosynthesis and cellular respiration unit, I’ve relied on some tried-and-true labs that are easy and inexpensive.

 Photosynthesis Lab: Observing Stomata